JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 <deflist collapsible="true">
    <def title="@PostMapping annotation">
       <p>The method responsible for handling HTTP POST requests needs to be annotated with <code>@PostMapping</code> annotation.
-To be able to convert the JSON sent as HTTP Body content into an object you need to use the <code>@RequestBody</code> annotation for the method argument.
+To be able to convert the JSON sent as HTTP Body content into an object, you need to use the <code>@RequestBody</code> annotation for the method argument.
 Thanks to having Jackson library in the classpath of the application the conversion happens automatically.</p>
    </def>
 </deflist>